 Who is Andrew?

-Andrew was born and raised in Floral Park, where he still lives today.
-Growing up in a middle-class family, he learned early that progress comes from hard work, integrity, and standing up for others.
+Born and raised in Floral Park, where he still lives today, Andrew grew up in a middle-class family that taught him the value of hard work and the responsibility to stand up for others.

-That lesson runs deep.
+That belief runs deep.
 During the Civil Rights Movement, Andrew’s grandmother traveled south as a Freedom Rider.
-When the first Black family moved into his grandparents’ Long Island neighborhood and faced violent harassment, his grandparents opened their home to protect them—despite threats against themselves.
+When the first Black family moved into his grandparents’ Long Island neighborhood and faced violent harassment, his grandparents opened their home to protect them, even in the face of threats against themselves.

-Crafted laws to help keep us safe in our homes and on the streets;
+• Helped craft laws to keep families safe in their homes and communities

-Those values also show up in Andrew’s work as an organizer with Sunrise Movement NYC, Rider’s Alliance, and the Working Families Party, where Andrew:
+As an organizer with Sunrise Movement NYC, Riders Alliance, and the Working Families Party, Andrew has:

-Demands we tax the ultra-wealthy so that we can fully invest in our communities so that we can have universal childcare, smaller class sizes and crime-prevention programs.
+• Demanded that we tax the ultra-wealthy so we can fund universal childcare, smaller class sizes, and real crime prevention

 Why Andrew’s Running for State Senate District 11